croyleje/gorm/README.md

 Build the package.
 `go build -o gorm main.go`

+Trash folders are created at the root of each mount point only when needed.
+The only exception to this is the user home directory trash files which are stored in `~/.local/share/Trash/`.

 ## Unimplemented features
-* Prompt and auto generate new mount point trash files.
+* View multiple mount point trash files.
-* Link handling
-  * Prompt when trashing links (symbolic & hard).
-  * Prompt when restoring links and confirm link is still valid.

 ## TODO / BUGS
 * TODO: rewrite arg parsing to use the Kingpin package enabling default width and height flags.
-* BUG: root directory sizes file cache clearning not working
+* BUG: FIXED: root directory sizes file cache clearing not working

 ## Status
-gorm is in a alpha status it is useable for home directory trash and single user systems.
-I have been adding features almost daily but I do welcome anyone to try it and give me there feedback.
-Pull requests are welcome but I am still merging code from the original application so if you submit a pull request it will probably have to be changed as the other features are implemented.
-If you are interested in helping with the rewrite from C to Go feel free to contact me and I can get you access to the other repositories so you can help with the rewrite.

-The tui interface is basically set but there is plenty of formatting and default theme changes that need to be merged.
-I have decided to drop the icon support and all the icons have been replaced with single word descriptions *ie.* **File**, **Directory** or **Link**.
-If there is interest in reimplementing the icons, we could see about adding a config option or flag to enable them.
+gorm is now in a beta testing phase most of the core features are implemented there are still a few yet to be merged but it is now useable on multi user systems and provides all the core features ie. trashing, restoration (working directory and original path) and detail view of trashed items.

 vim: tw=80